anders-wiggers/Primite/README.md

         }
     }
 ```
-The talentStrategy then affect the player with a given effect for each point spend in the point.
+The talentStrategy then affect the player with a given effect for each point spent in the point.

 #### Singleton

-To move infomation about the current player and load data from the database I used the singleton pattern.
-This pattern allow me to easily access player data from all over the application where it is needed without passing the player directly to the object.
+To move information regarding the current player and load data from the database the singleton pattern was used.
+This pattern allows easy access of player data publicly.

 The singleton `Game.java` can be accessed via `Game.getInstance()` Information about the player can then easly be extraced via the `getPlayer()` method.
 ```